alex-budko/boilerplate/backend/projects/boilerplate/workspace/README.md

-Based on the assumptions made, here is the proposed architecture for the 'blog' program using React:
+Based on the requirements and technologies mentioned, here are the core classes, functions, and methods that will be necessary for the blog with a kitten design:

-1. Entry Point File:
+1. Entry Point:
-   - File Name: index.js
-   - Purpose: This file serves as the entry point for the React application.
-It renders the root component and mounts it to the DOM.
+- `index.js`: The entry point file that initializes the React application and renders the main component.

-2. Root Component:
+2. Components:
-   - File Name: App.js
-   - Purpose: This component serves as the root component of the React application.
-It handles the routing and renders the appropriate components based on the URL.
+- `App.js`: The main component that serves as the container for the entire application.

-3. Blog List Component:
-   - File Name: BlogList.js
+- `Header.js`: The component responsible for rendering the header section of the blog.
+- `PostList.js`: The component responsible for rendering the list of blog posts.
+- `Post.js`: The component responsible for rendering an individual blog post.
+- `SearchBar.js`: The component responsible for rendering the search functionality.
+- `SocialMediaButtons.js`: The component responsible for rendering the social media sharing buttons.
-   - Purpose: This component displays a list of blog posts.
-It fetches the blog data from the backend and renders individual BlogItem components for each blog post.
+- `CommentSection.js`: The component responsible for rendering the comment section for each blog post.
+- `CategoryList.js`: The component responsible for rendering the list of categories for easy navigation.
+- `TagList.js`: The component responsible for rendering the list of tags for easy navigation.

+3. Redux:
+- `actions.js`: Contains the action creators for Redux.
+- `reducers.js`: Contains the reducers for managing the state in Redux.

-4. Blog Item Component:
+4. Backend:
-   - File Name: BlogItem.js
-   - Purpose: This component represents an individual blog post.
-It displays the title, author, and summary of the blog post.
-It also provides a link to view the full blog post.
+- `server.js`: The backend server file that handles API requests and serves the blog data.

-5. Blog Detail Component:
+5. Database:
-   - File Name: BlogDetail.js
-   - Purpose: This component displays the full content of a blog post.
-It fetches the blog post data from the backend and renders the title, author, content, and comments for the blog post.

-6. Comment Component:
-   - File Name: Comment.js
-   - Purpose: This component represents a comment on a blog post.
-It displays the author and content of the comment.
+- `db.js`: The file that handles the connection to the database and provides methods for querying and manipulating data.

-Now, let's proceed with the code implementation for each file:
+Now, let's proceed with creating the necessary files and implementing the code.

-index.js
+**index.js**